nbaglivo/commitment-language-talk/PITCHME.md

 @title[what]

-How many times you were on this situation?
+How many times you were in this situation?

 @css[text-blue fragment](Your Partner:) @css[fragment](Can you throw the trash?)